sxs-collaboration/gwsurrogate/README.md

 # Where to find surrogates? #

 Surrogates can be downloaded directly from gwsurrogate.
 For download instructions see the basics.ipynb ipython notebook.
+Also visit the NR surrogate [database](https://www.black-holes.org/surrogates/).

 # Tests #